 The program is prohibited from changing the value of an iteration variable during execution of the loop.
 The processor is usually able to detect violation of this rule, but there are situations where this is difficult or requires use of a processor option; for example, an iteration variable might be changed by a procedure that is referenced within the loop.

-6.29.2 Guidance to language users
+6.29.2 Avoidance mechanisms for language users

 Ensure that the value of the iteration variable is not changed other than by the loop control mechanism during the execution of a do loop.